Published on by

 ExamplesExamples

-Third-Person Present“They eat vegetables.”“They watch movies every week.”
+Third-Person Present“They eat vegetables.”“They watch videos every day.”

-Infinitive“I want to eat pizza.”“I need to watch that movie.”
+Infinitive“I want to eat pizza.”“I need to watch that video.”

 Past Tense“She ate pizza yesterday.”
-“We watched a movie last night.”
+“We watched a video last night.”

-Past Participle“They have eaten pizza.”“You have watched that movie last year.”
+Past Participle“They have eaten pizza.”“You have watched that video last year.”

 Present Participle“I am eating pizza.”
-“We are watching a movie.”
+“We are watching a video.”

 GerundEating pizza is a stress-reliever for me.”
-Watching movies is my hobby.”
+Watching videos is my hobby.”

 A learner who wants to identify verbs accurately should presumably be aware of the following list of common verb-forming prefixes and suffixes and these seven verb forms.